 Multi-year competitive financial support (5 years) in the form of teaching assistantships is available exclusively to doctoral students.
 These awards include a monthly stipend, tuition remission, health insurance, one semester of teaching release and a research fund of $5,000.
 Moreover, university fellowships are available on a competitive basis.
 Please note: MA degree terminal students do not qualify for an assistantship.
 Summer teaching appointments are given to a limited number of students.

-Please visit the Spanish Graduate Bulletin to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.
+Please visit the MA in Spanish, PhD in Spanish or Graduate Certificate: Spanish for Health Professionals admission pages to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

 For questions related to the graduate program offerings in general, please check the frequently asked questions and, if you don’t find the answer you need, feel free to contact the Associate Chair for Graduate Studies or the Graduate Coordinator.